sinistersnare/Robson/README.md

 I wrote this for my data-structures class mostly late at night, so please feel free to hate my ugly, poorly commented/written code, but feel even ***freer*** to contribute!

 ## Running ##

-The Robson traversal takes 3 visit functions but currently only supports the first, pre-order.
+The Robson traversal only supports pre-order.
+In- and Post- order are possible, but not implemented.

 The Link inversion traversal takes 3 visit functions and supports all 3, pre-, in-, and post-order.